BadIdeaFactory/corporate/documents/operating.md

 Changes to Section 0 or Section 1 of this Operating Agreement will require a Complete Consensus vote of the Hive Mind.

-Changes to all other sections, or the creation of new sections, will reqire a Strong Consensus vote of the Hive Mind.
+Changes to all other sections, or the creation of new sections, will require a Strong Consensus vote of the Hive Mind.

 At no point will any other section of this Operating Agreement override the